linuxsoftware/ls.joyous/docs/reference/models/events.rst

     .. attribute:: extra_title

-        A more specific title for this occurence (optional).
+        A more specific title for this occurrence (optional).

     .. attribute:: extra_information